drvinceknight/amwoss/proposal/main.md

 ###### Chapter 10.
 Heuristics

-Some optimisation problems cannot be solved exactly: for example the TSP.
+Some optimisation problems cannot be solved exactly: for example the travelling salesman problem (TSP).
 The basic theory will be covered.
 An example of solving the TSP using heuristic optimisation algorithms in Python/R will be covered.
 Further examples of this in research will be discussed.